LinkedInAttic/white-elephant/README.md

     /data/hadoop/logs/prod/daily/2013/0123

-Coming soon: Scripts which help you upload your Hadoop logs into Hadoop.

 ### Packaging

 To create a zip package containing all files necessary to run the jobs simply run:

     ant zip

-If you happen to be using [Azkaban](https://github.com/azkaban/azkaban) as your job scheduler of choice then this zip file will work as long as you add the Azkaban specific configuration to `base.properties`.
+If you happen to be using [Azkaban](http://data.linkedin.com/opensource/azkaban) as your job scheduler of choice then this zip file will work as long as you add the Azkaban specific configuration to `base.properties`.